-As far as international conventions and treaties are concerned, Germany is a member of the 1970 UNESCO convention.
-Germany did not sign the UNIDROIT convention.
+As far as international conventions and treaties are concerned, Germany is a signatory to the 1970 UNESCO Convention but did not sign the UNIDROIT Convention.

 See Section III.ii regarding cultural property protection for a discussion of import and export restrictions.